piyushthange/PiNux/README.md

 # Introduction

 A basic Multithereaded Kernel from Scratch.
 This OS is a hobby project & a base understanding is going to build for the OS.
+Addition to this I'll be adding some extra gui if possible for it.

 # Real Mode Development